Two-Tone and Multi Color Powder Coating

 - 3) Ensuring a good ground is a critical point in multiple coats, you may have to attache the ground in an inconspicuous place that has not been coated.

-Ensuring a good ground (that is a critical point in multiple coats), apply the second color, then put the whole project in the oven again for curing.
+- 4) Apply the second color, then put the whole project in the oven again for curing.